 By Steve & Tamami Laser; with Nahoko Osuka reporting from Japan

 Live stream Auto Salon TV and Virtual Auto Salon went online from Jan.
-15-17 (JST) and can be accessed via the highlighted links.
+15-17 (JST).
 TASA says that approximately 280 exhibitors showed their cars and services in their own virtual “booths.”
-Access to the Virtual Auto Salon is planned to be maintained online through the end of Nov.
-2021.

 Here’s a quick look at two new concepts that Honda debuted online.

 The Honda Fit e:HEV CROSSTAR Custom (above) is based on the all-new Fit that was introduced in Japan last year.
 Honda has customized CROSSTAR to further accentuate its “SUV” image and express an urban outdoor lifestyle.
 We can see a new lower front fascia, larger wheels and tires, and “Honda Design” logo on the side trim.

 Another customized Honda that made its debut online is based on the N-VAN.
 Honda says the new N-VAN Custom “3rd Place Van” concept is modified to seamlessly connect to work and hobbies, such as a café, or a camper for holidays.